Simulation-based marginal likelihood for cluster strong lensing cosmology: Estimating the Marginal Likelihood

-The weight incorporates both the kernel and the distance metric in traditional ABC and is equal to the integral over the product of the two (mock and real) posterior probability distributions\footnote{this is equivalent to the cross-correlation, evaluated at zero-shift}. \item Finally, the evidence, ${\cal Z}$, is defined to be the average weight over all mock samples (none are rejected):
+noting that $D$ is redundant once $\alpha$ and $\beta$ are known.
+The weight is equal to the integral over the product of the two (mock and real) posterior probability distributions\footnote{this is equivalent to the cross-correlation, evaluated at zero-shift}. \item Finally, we estimate the marginal likelihood: